wejdell/Havtorn/Havtorn/SetupReadMe.txt

 - SetupProject.bat - Required step, initial step
 This is a 1 time step and runs through verification of all requirements and generates the project files.
-Runs GenerateProject.
 After SetupProject has completed successfully you can run BuildProject.bat If you start from a clean repository you'll need to run this again.

 - GenerateProject.bat